 1. Hövding inflatable bike helmet

 This Swedish-designed helmet is part-helmet, part-airbag.
 Fastened around the neck similar to a collar, the helmet records its wearer’s movements 200 times per second to check for any changes in behaviour or irregular movements.
 If there’s a crash, the cyclist’s abnormal activity triggers the inflation of the airbag-like helmet.

-Made of ultra-strong nylon material that won’t rip when it hits the ground, once inflated, the Hovding covers a larger area around your head than a traditional cycling helmet.
+The Hövding helmet is made of ultra-strong nylon material that won’t rip when it hits the ground, and once inflated, the helmet covers a larger area around your head than a traditional cycling helmet.

 Given concussion is one of the main causes of brain injury, a helmet that protects your whole head is a priceless piece of equipment.